amrutkar20/ONLINE-PAYMENT-FRAUD-DETECTION-/README.md

 # ONLINE-PAYMENT-FRAUD-DETECTION-
-In this machine learning project, we solve the problem of detecting online transactions fraud detecting using machine numpy, scikit learn, and few other python libraries.We overcome the problem by creating a binary classifier and experimenting with various machine learning techniques to see which fits better.
+In this machine learning project, we solve the problem of online transactions fraud detecting using machine numpy, scikit learn, and few other python libraries.We overcome the problem by creating a binary classifier and experimenting with various machine learning techniques to see which fits better.

 The below column reference: